partiql/partiql-ir-generator/README.md

 - Parsing of type universe Ion file into an `IonElement`.
 - Transformation to target language neutral domain objects (`TypeUniverse`, et al)
-- Check for errors in type domain (undefined names, etc)
+- Check for errors in type domain (undefined or duplicate names, etc)
 - Apply all permutations to domains by cloning the domain being permuted while applying the `include` and `exclude` entries.
 - Conversion to target language specific domain objects (`KotlinTypeUniverse`, et al)